Transfer learning of optimal QAOA parameters in combinatorial optimization: Introduction

-TL has been proposed as a technique to improve the initial guess of QAOA parameters.
+An alternative strategy that partially overcomes these problems and has gained attention recently is the use of transferred parameters \cite{Shaydulin2023b, Basso2022, Boulebnane2022}.
+The idea is to find a good set of parameters using the classical optimization loop for small instances of a problem, where it is easier to find good parameters, and then, reuse them on larger instances.
 For instance, in \cite{Brandao2018}, TL of 3-regular graphs in the MaxCut problem was initially introduced as an alternative to do extensive classical optimization for the QAOA parameters.
 Subsequently, \cite{Lotshaw2021} extended this concept to non-isomorphic unweighted graphs in the MaxCut problem and showed optimal QAOA parameter concentration for large graphs.
 In \cite{Galda2021}, different properties of random graphs in the MaxCut problem were identified as indicative characteristics of parameter transferability.
 In \cite{Wurtz2021}, numerical evidence supporting an approximation ratio exceeding the worst-case scenario by Goemans-Williamson (GW) was presented for parameters transferred in 3-regular graphs of MaxCut, specifically for $p < 12$.
 Furthermore, \cite{Shaydulin2023} provided indications of TL capabilities in the context of the weighted MaxCut problem.
 However, the prospects of TL between different COPs have not been systematically investigated to this point.

 In this paper, we extend the study of TL capabilities of optimal QAOA parameters across different COPs.
+This is motivated by the fact that finding a good set of parameters that works for different COPs, independent of their construction or problem size, can be used in larger problems or as an initial guess for doing a subsequent classical optimization on specific problem instances.
+This initial guess is therefore not biased by the given problem class or specific instance.
 To this end, we select random instances of TSP, KP, BPP, PO, MaxCut, and MIS.
 We first use the Constrained Optimization BY Linear Approximation (COBYLA) \cite{Powell1994COBYLA} optimization method to find $\beta$ and $\gamma$ parameters for problems with up to 20 qubits.

-Then, we study the transfer of those parameters to (i) the same COP with up to 42 qubits and (ii) other random instances of completely different COPs.
-We thereby demonstrate that parameters can not only be transferred to larger instances of the same problem, but also to completely different problems.
-We use the probability of finding the ground state $probabilty(^*x)$ as the performance metric of the TL methodology.
-From all the COPs studied, BPP is the one that shows best the TL capabilities.
+We study the transfer of those parameters to (i) the same COP with up to 42 qubits and (ii) other random instances of completely different COPs.
+We thereby demonstrate that parameters can not only be transferred to larger instances of the same problem but also to completely different problems.
+We use the probability of finding the ground state, $probability(^*x)$, as the performance metric of the TL methodology.
+Of all the COPs studied, BPP is the one that shows the best TL capabilities.